The bixplot: A variation on the boxplot suited for bimodal data: More on the construction of the bixplot

 Inside the constrained clustering algorithm, we made a small change to the $k$-medoids algorithm.
 In its standard version the algorithm restricts the medoids to cases in the dataset, because this allows it to deal with datasets that do not have coordinates but are given by a matrix of dissimilarities between cases, or a kernel matrix.
 However, here we are in the framework of univariate data, so we do know the individual data values.
 For a cluster with an odd number of members, its medoid is unique and equals its sample median.
 But for clusters with an even number of members, its two central data values might not coincide, and then the medoid can be taken as either of them, so it is not unique.
 However, the median of the cluster is then defined as the midpoint of the two central values and is therefore unique.
 Moreover, the objective function (the sum of the distances of all cluster members to the center) is the same for the median and for each of the two medoids.
 Therefore, we have opted to use the median in the algorithm because it is unique.
 As a side benefit, if the user would flip the sign of a variable, the median behaves as expected.

 In order to be able to interpret clusters as modes we need to obtain a partition where each cluster contains at least \texttt{clusMinN} of unique members, where \texttt{clusMinN} is given by the user and defaults to 3.
 (Similarly, when a variable has fewer values than \texttt{clusMinN}, only points are drawn.)
 We have implemented this in a constrained version of $k$-medoids for given $k$, following ideas of Bradley et al. (2000) who constructed a version of $k$-means with this type of constraint.
 We will provide a sketch of the algorithm.
 For simplicity we first assume that the univariate dataset of size $n$ does not have any ties, so each of its values is unique.
 The algorithm starts with running an unconstrained $k$-medoid clustering, yielding a set of $k$ centers denoted as $\mu_g$ for $g = 1,\ldots, k$.
-Then we alternate 2 steps.
+If each cluster already contains at least \texttt{clusMinN} members, we are done.
+If not, we alternate 2 steps.
 The first of these is to assign the $n$ cases to the $k$ centers, in such a way that at least \texttt{clusMinN} cases are assigned to each.
 For this purpose we will maintain an $n \times k$ matrix $\bM$ with zero-one entries $m_{ig}$ for $i=1,\ldots,n$ and groups $g = 1,\ldots,k$.
 The entries are membership indicators, with

-The constraint we need to satisfy says that $\sum_{i=1}^n m_{i,g} \geqslant$ \texttt{clusMinN} for each $g = 1,\ldots,k$.
+The constraint we need to satisfy says that $\sum_{i=1}^n m_{i,g} \geqslant$ \mbox{\texttt{clusMinN}} for each $g = 1,\ldots,k$.
 We can write the objective function of $k$-medoids with another matrix, the $n \times k$ \textit{cost matrix} $\bC$ given by its entries

 These are the distances of each case to each center, so the objective function $T$ in the main text equals $T = \sum_{i=1}^n \sum_{g=1}^k m_{i,g}\, c_{i,g}$\,.
 The first step in the alternation is thus the constrained optimization